neoforged/Documentation/docs/items/mobeffects.md

     }

     // Utility method that is called when the effect is first added to the entity.
+    // This does not get called again until all instances of this effect have been removed from the entity.
+    @Override
+    public void onEffectAdded(LivingEntity entity, int amplifier) {
+        super.onEffectAdded(entity, amplifier);
+    }

+    // Utility method that is called when the effect is added to the entity.
+    // This gets called every time this effect is added to the entity.
     @Override
     public void onEffectStarted(LivingEntity entity, int amplifier) {
     }